Greater Pittsburgh

 INSIGHTS

-We synthesized all the research patterns and pain points.
-We then used the key insights to derive main design directions that helped guide us during our ideation.
+We synthesized our research and then used the key insights to derive main design directions that helped guide us during our ideation.

 IDEATION